Quick Answer

 Personal injury case value in California is the sum of two categories of damages: economic damages (medical bills, lost income, future care, household services, property damage) and non-economic damages (pain and suffering, emotional distress, loss of enjoyment of life, loss of consortium).
 In cases involving oppression, fraud, or malice — including drunk driving and intentional harm — California Civil Code §3294 allows punitive damages on top.

 The single largest predictor of case value is whether the attorney across the table from the defendant’s insurer will actually take the case to trial.
 Daryoosh Khashayar is a member of the American Board of Trial Advocates (ABOTA), a credential that requires verified jury trial experience and judicial recommendations.
 Insurance carriers rate every claim partly on that trial readiness.
-The firm’s case results include a $61.5 million jury verdict, a $5 million truck-accident settlement, and a $4.9 million auto-accident settlement.
+The firm’s case results include a publicly reported $61.5 million jury verdict, a firm-reported $5 million truck-accident settlement, and a firm-reported $4.9 million auto-accident settlement.

 Economic damages are the documentable, out-of-pocket losses caused by the injury.
 They include: